fangtian-zhong/fangtian-zhong.github.io/teaching/csci112-spring-2024/labs/lab9.md

 A detailed breakdown of your score will be present in `autograder.txt`.

 ## Grading turnaround
-Scores will be uploaded to D2L by class time the Wednesday after the due date.
+Scores will be uploaded to D2L by class time the Monday after the due date.